Student grades and variable selection with projpred

 Before variable selection, we want to build a good model with all covariates.
 We first illustrate that default priors may be bad when we have many predictors.

 By default brms uses uniform (“flat”) priors on regression coefficients.
-We use the option normalize=FALSE as we have already normalized the predictors.

-fitmu <- brm(Gmat ~ ., data = studentstd_Gmat,
+fitm_u <- brm(Gmat ~ ., data = studentstd_Gmat)

 If we compare posterior-R^2 (bayes_R2()) and LOO-R^2 (loo_R2()) (Gelman et al. 2019), we see that the posterior-R^2 is much higher, which means that the posterior estimate for the residual variance is strongly underestimated and the model has overfitted the data.

-bayes_R2(fitmu) |> as.data.frame() |> tt()
+bayes_R2(fitm_u) |> as.data.frame() |> tt()

 Estimate Est.Error Q2.5 Q97.5

-loo_R2(fitmu) |> as.data.frame() |> tt()
+loo_R2(fitm_u) |> as.data.frame() |> tt()

 Estimate Est.Error Q2.5 Q97.5